After having a baby, it's very normal for 'down below' to feel, well, different.

 Best for multi-tasking

-Pop in a kegal ball and go about your normal routine for some serious multitasking.
-There are four different balls to use along with a remote control, suitable for beginners to more advanced users.
-Seamless and simple to clean with a storage pouch included, the kegel balls go up in size and weight and they're USB rechargeable as well as 100 per cent waterproof, so you can even use them in the shower.
+Pop in a kegel ball and go about your normal routine for some serious multitasking.
+There are three different balls to use for different resistance levels, suitable for beginners to more advanced users.
+Seamless and simple to clean with a storage pouch included, the kegel balls go up in weight and you can even link them together for six different weight combinations.

 INNOVO Starter Kit